-59. OUTSTANDING MUSIC COMPOSITION: DOCUMENTARY
+58. OUTSTANDING MUSIC COMPOSITION: DOCUMENTARY

 This category is open to original compositions, including original songs, for documentary films.
 Composers are eligible to submit.
-All music must be new and original for 2023 and must be composed specifically for the program by the submitting composer.
+All music must be new and original for 2024 and must be composed specifically for the program by the submitting composer.
 Note: All submissions in this category MUST include a genuine stereo mix, NOT a dual channel mono mix.
-Submission video in this category is limited to 25 minutes of excerpts from the documentary under consideration.